Black maternal mortality in the United States: Racial bias

 In 2020 the American Public Health Association declared structural racism a public health crisis, which was attributed to historical forces as well as current events.

-There has been thousands of studies analyzing the racial bias against Black people in the healthcare system.
+There have been thousands of studies analyzing the racial bias against Black people in the healthcare system.
 Overall, Blacks are less likely to receive the same quality care as their White counterparts.
 Clinician bias is one of the largest contributors to this disparity.
 This bias can be either implicit or explicit, but both are harmful to the well-being of Black patients.
 Explicit biases have generally been measured with self-reports while implicit biases are measured through "validated tests of unconscious association".
 A lot of empirical evidence strongly suggests that White physicians hold negative implicit racial biases and negative explicit racial stereotypes, which causes them to be influenced by these biases when it comes to making medical decisions for their patients.
 In turn, this contributes to the racial inequities prominent in the healthcare system.

 In general, Black Americans are under-treated for pain when compared with White Americans.
 Black patients are less likely to receive pain medication, and when they do, they are more likely to receive a lower quantity than their White counterparts.
 This phenomenon contributes to Black maternal mortality, aiding in the dismissal of Black women's pain by medical professionals.
 A Harvard School of Public Health publication discussed this phenomenon by collecting numerous examples of medical professionals being dismissive or providing delayed care to Black mothers expressing pain or problematic symptoms.
 The publication tells the story of Shalon Irving, a Black woman who experienced symptoms such as high blood pressure, blurry vision, and hematoma after childbirth.
 However, her doctors advised her to not take further action, and Irving died soon after.
 According to the author, this was just one instance of medical caregivers being less likely to take Black women's concerns seriously, contributing to maternal death.

-Maternal morality is connected to racism, with Black women dying from medical issues that are preventable yet not being listened to when they complain about pain.
-More specifically along the lines of black maternal health, black women are also seen to receive birth control-related distrust in higher frequencies compared to white women.
-Although the likelihood of poor Black women are more susceptible to the reality of maternal mortality, the risk still exists for other Black women with better resources.
-For example, world-renowned tennis athlete Serena Williams almost suffered a fatality postpartum when she got a pulmonary embolism.
-This was a result of the doctors not listening to her when she expressed her health concerns, and not considering those concerns serious enough to be acted upon urgently.
+Although low-income Black women are more susceptible to maternal mortality, the risk still exists for other Black women of a higher socioeconomic status.
+For example, tennis player Serena Williams almost suffered postpartum fatality when she developed a pulmonary embolism.
+This was a result of the doctors disregarding her health concerns, and not considering those concerns serious enough to be acted upon urgently.
 According to a study done by the Robert Johnson Fund, over 22% of Black women report discrimination from medical professionals when they are seeking help.